coderkwan/portfolio/src/posts/slow_down.md

 ---
-title: Slow Down and Be Happy
+title: Slow down and be happy
 date: 2025-03-22
 dat: 22-03-2025
 desc: Don't be swallowed by work.
 Move slow accomplish more.
 layout: eachpost.njk
 ---

-# Slow down and Be Happy
+# Slow down and be happy

 <sup>_22-03-2025_<sup>